Can SEO Keywords be Phrases? 3 Tools for Finding the Best Keywords

-The key to successfully ranking your content on Google is to optimize your site for the correct keywords.
-However choosing the correct keywords and phrases can be a little confusing.
+The key to successfully ranking your content on Google is to optimize your site and SEO meta tags for the correct keywords.
+However, choosing the correct keywords and phrases can be a little confusing.

 As a rule of thumb, the fewer the words in your keyword phrase, the harder it will be to rank.
 For example, which of these examples do you think will rank better... "raising rabbits" or "how to raise rabbits while living in the city"?